Highlight cells that contain one of many

 The SUMPRODUCT function then adds up the results, which is tested against zero:

 Any non-zero result means at least one value was found, so the formula returns TRUE, triggering the rule.

 To ignore empty cells in the named range "things", you can try a modified formula like this:

 This works as long as the text values you are testing don't contain the string "FALSE".
 If they do, you can extend the IF function to include a value if false known not to occur in the text (i.e. "zzzz", "####", etc.)

 SEARCH is not case-sensitive.
-If you need to check case as well, just replace SEARCH with FIND like so:
+To check case as well, replace SEARCH with FIND like so:

 Preventing false matches

 One problem with this approach is you may see false matches caused by substrings that appear inside longer words.
 For example, if you try to match "dr" you may also find "Andrea", "drink", "dry", etc. since "dr" appears inside these words.
 This happens because SEARCH automatically performs a "contains" match.